Australian of the Year

 • Australia's Local Hero—acknowledges people making a difference in their local community.

-• The 2024 Queensland Young Australian of the Year is Olympian Emma McKeon AM.
+2025 Queensland Australian of the Year

 Follow us on Facebook to receive Australia Day and Australian of the Year Awards updates and remember to Reflect, Respect and Celebrate the outstanding achievements of our fellow Australians.